Episode353/wwg24/README.txt

 Bugs to fix:
-	- Lots of bots create a lot of lag
 	- Joining players cant punch sometimes
-	- Make keyboard fireballs despawn after a duration
-	- when adding a bot in the console, make can respawn false
-	- Add Awp
-	- make the wall color effect more drastic
-	- avery, kill the ball pit
-	- When you close the console with the x you cant move your mouse
 	- Clients cant pickup items sometimes
-	- Bots don't respawn with their weapons they are supposed to
-	- Bots sorta float around when thrown by explosives
-	- Put mana and ammo on scraper
-	- Add an item or weapon that shoots the player forward with a lot of speed
-	- Players don't spawn at spawnpoints on level switch
-	- Make the cool map
-	- Different Combos on the power, add notes
 	- Charachter exclusive stuff, like if you're a human or a wizard
 	- add gamemodes
 	- work on "london" more and add more little rooms